-- fixed payments; - variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - amounts expected to be payable under a residual value guarantee; and - payments for purchase or termination options that are reasonably certain to be exercised.
+- 1) fixed payments; - 2) variable lease payments that depend on an index or a rate, initially measured using the index or rate as at the commencement date; - 3) amounts expected to be payable under a residual value guarantee; and - 4) payments for purchase or termination options that are reasonably certain to be exercised.

 The lease liability is measured at amortized cost using the effective interest method.
-It is remeasured when:
+It is re-measured when:

-- there is a change in future lease payments arising from the change in an index or rate; or - there is a change in the Company's estimate of the amount expected to be payable under a residual value guarantee; or - there is a change in the lease term resulting from a change of its assessment on whether it will exercise an option to purchase the underlying asset, or - there is a change of its assessment on whether it will exercise a purchase, extension or termination option; or - there is any lease modification
+- 1) there is a change in future lease payments arising from the change in an index or rate; or - 2) there is a change in the Company's estimate of the amount expected to be payable under a residual value guarantee; or - 3) there is a change in the lease term resulting from a change of its assessment on whether it will exercise an option to purchase the underlying asset, or - 4) there is a change of its assessment on whether it will exercise a purchase, extension or termination option; or - 5) there is any lease modification

-When the lease liability is remeasured, other than lease modifications, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or in profit and loss if the carrying amount of the right-of-use asset has been reduced to zero.
+When the lease liability is re-measured, other than lease modifications, a corresponding adjustment is made to the carrying amount of the right-of-use asset, or in profit and loss if the carrying amount of the right-of-use asset has been reduced to zero.

-When the lease liability is remeasured to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease, the Company accounts for the remeasurement of the lease liability by decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease, and recognize in profit or loss any gain or loss relating to the partial or full termination of the lease.
+When the lease liability is re-measured to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease, the Company accounts for the re-measurement of the lease liability by decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease, and recognize in profit or loss any gain or loss relating to the partial or full termination of the lease.

-The Company presents right-of-use assets and lease liabilities as a separate line item respectively in the statement of financial position.
+The Group presents right-of-use assets that do not meet the definition of investment and lease liabilities as a separate line item respectively in the statement of financial position.

 The Company has elected not to recognize right-of-use assets and lease liabilities for short-term leases that have a lease term of 12 months or less and leases of low-value assets.
-The Company recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term. (ii) As a lessor
+The Company recognizes the lease payments associated with these leases as an expense on a straight-line basis over the lease term.

+(ii) As a lessor